The “Africa needs help” vs. “No! Africa can teach you lessons!” is tiring. Other than benefiting a few pundits, are we

 Once foreign media moved onto the next story after Mezut Ozil called out racism in Germany, what happened to the conversation about dual heritage, racism and immigration there?

-A long-awaited film looks at the state of politics in the Democratic Republic of the Congo, and highlights those who working to build a new future.
+The state of politics in the Democratic Republic of the Congo and those working to build a new future there.

 Despite what Dangote wants us to believes about the magical power of entrepreneurship, his business savvy alone is not why he made it.

 Germany’s relatively short-lived, but yet brutal, colonial history, and the politics of its memorialization